vkremneva/FreeRTOS/README.md

 ### 5. Compile the Demo
 You can now compile the FreeRTOS demo in Visual Studio by building the solution.

-##Examples
+# Examples
+### Example 1
-### Example 1: Files for this example can be found in the QueFiles branch.
+Files for this example can be found in the QueFiles branch.

+### Additional Examples
-### Additional Examples: More examples are available in the exercise materials.
+More examples are available in the exercise materials.

-## Additional Tips
+# Additional Tips
 For Linux/macOS, if you encounter errors while running make, ensure all required dependencies are installed.
 For Windows, make sure that Visual Studio is fully updated and has all the necessary components selected for C++ development.